Our Christmas Appeal - A Huge Thank You!

 I see my main focus as being available for students, staff, parents and anyone who is associated with St Edmund’s School Community.
 I try to empower staff and students in their faith and enthusiastically encourage everyone to be involved in various areas of Chaplaincy.

 Our Chapel is a haven; a place for all to come and rest awhile.
 We have a very good Chaplaincy Team; dependable and willing to be of service to their fellow students.
 The Chaplaincy Team is taken from all year groups.
 We have two year 11 Chaplaincy Captains who nourish, provide and lead various activities within the Chaplaincy.
-With each new year 7 intake, more and more join the team and shadow the older students and they learn how to: altar serve, how to welcome and usher at various services, public speaking and reading, dance and drama as well as being a team who are involved in fund raising, Fairtrade, Justice and Peace Group, St Vincent De Paul Group and being a daily presence in the Chapel at break and lunchtimes.
+With each new year 7 intake, more and more join the team and shadow the older students and they learn how to: altar serve, how to welcome and usher at various services, public speaking and reading, dance and drama as well as being a team who are involved in fund raising, Fairtrade and St Vincent De Paul Group and being a daily presence in the Chapel at break and lunchtimes.

 Vibrant, welcoming, friendly, community minded, willing, continually growing in numbers, gifted and generous are words that come to mind when I think of Our Chaplaincy Team.